Last updated on May 7th, 2021

 Occult blood in the stool indicates gastro intestinal bleeding that may be because of helminth infestation (hookworm infection).
 Other conditions associated with internal gastro-intestinal bleeding are;

-- Oesophagitis (inflammation of Oesophagus; often associated with Acid reflux)
+- Oesophagitis (inflammation of the esophagus; often associated with acid reflux)

 - Esophageal cancer

 - Arterie venous malformation

 Requests for occult blood testing are usually made to investigate the cause of iron deficiency anemia or to assist in the diagnosis of bleeding lesions of the gastrointestinal tract, e.g. peptic ulcer, carcinoma, or diverticulosis.

 - Chemically using laboratory reagents: e.g. aminophenazone test.

 - Immunologically using ready-made reagents in kit tests (more expensive and usually less stable than aminophenazone test)

 This test detects the presence of hemoglobin in the test sample.
 Hemoglobin and its derivatives catalyze the transfer of oxygen from hydrogen peroxide to aminophenazone.
 Oxidation of aminophenazone produces a blue color (i.e. positive occult blood test).

 - Alcohol, 95% v/v